yasir-shahzad/yasir-shahzad.github.io/README.md

 ## Additional Information ℹ️

-- **Firmware**: This repository does not include the firmware.
-You can program the board using the Arduino IDE by installing the Trinamic TMC5160 board package from the boards manager.
+- **Firmware**: This repository does not include firmware.
+I’ve created a separate C++ library compatible with all Linux platforms using the GCC compiler; you can find it by searching the repositories.
 - **Assembly instructions (optional)**: 🔧 Consider adding a separate document or webpage with detailed instructions on soldering and assembling the PCB (if applicable).
 - **License**: 📄 Specify the open-source license used for the design files (e.g., MIT License).